Last updated on: July 10, 2026

 First, run the kubectl describe pod pod-name command (being sure to replace pod-name with the actual name of the pod you are troubleshooting).

-The output includes a section labeled “Events,” which contains listings of Kubernetes events related to the pod.
-Look for events information referring to failures that might explain why the pod hasn’t proceeded to the running phase.
-For example, an event that mentions FailedScheduling with a message about nodes not being available is an indicator that the pod can’t be scheduled because there are not sufficient nodes to support the pod.
+The command provides detailed information about the pod, including a section labeled “Events” with listings of Kubernetes events related to it.
+Running it reveals the events indicating why scheduling failed.
+For example, an event that mentions FailedScheduling with a message about nodes not being available is an indicator that the pod can't be scheduled because there are not sufficient nodes to support the pod.

 2. Inspect node availability and status

 If a pod event suggests that the issue is related to nodes, you can use the kubectl get nodes command to list nodes in your Kubernetes cluster.
-This may be helpful for determining whether there are fewer available nodes than you expected (due to problems like nodes failing and not restarting), which could explain why a pod can’t be scheduled.
+Verify node health and node conditions to confirm nodes are ready for scheduling.
+This may be helpful for determining whether there are fewer available nodes than you expected (due to problems like nodes failing and not restarting), which could explain why a pod can't be scheduled because the cluster lacks sufficient resources.

 3. Review PVC bindings and storage configuration

-If pod events imply that the problem has to do with a PVC or storage settings, you can use the kubectl get pvc and kubectl describe pvc pvc-name commands to check the status of PVCs associated with the pod (read more about possible causes of PVC issues and how to troubleshoot them).
+If pod events imply that the problem has to do with a PVC or storage settings, use kubectl get pvc and kubectl describe pvc pvc-name to confirm whether storage is actually available to the pod by checking the PVC status (read more about possible causes of PVC issues and how to troubleshoot them).
+This matters especially for workloads that rely on shared storage.

 4. Review pending pod specification